augchan42/bonsol/images/8bitoracle-iching/scripts/README.md

 1. `bonsol` installed and in your PATH
 2. Rust and Cargo ([rustup.rs](https://rustup.rs))
-3. AWS credentials (if not using local deployment)
+3. AWS credentials (also tested with locally hosted opensource minio)
 4. Solana CLI tools
 5. Local validator running (see [Validator Setup](#-validator-setup))
 6. Callback program deployed (see [Callback Setup](#-callback-setup))